Affton, Missouri

+Unincorporated community in Missouri, U.S.

 Affton is an unincorporated community and census-designated place (CDP) in south St. Louis County, Missouri, United States, near St. Louis.
 The population was 20,417 at the 2020 United States census.

+History

+Affton is named for the first Postmaster for the area, Johann Aff.

+Early landowners included fur trader and liquor importer Kenneth McKenzie and Louis Auguste Benoist.

 Geography

 According to the United States Census Bureau, the community has a total area of 4.6 sqmi, all land.